dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 This project aims to secure the Ingress in a K3s cluster using different Ingress Cntrollers namely Traefik, HaProxy, Nginx and to study their differences in use-cases.
 Further, it also tests various certificates like self-signed, wildcard and default certificates and analyse automatic certificate rotation.

-## Research Questions:

-1. What are the best use-cases and scenarios for using Traefik Vs HaProxy Vs Nginx Ingress Controllers and how they differ in their operations?

-2. What are the difference situations of applicability of self-signed, wildcard and default certificates?

-3. Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.

 ## Literatures: